enzikavirus/enzikavirus/README.md

 ### Hi there 👋
 #### My name is Enzo and I am a Jr. Developer at the moment.
-I love front-end and I am always trying to do the best I can in everything
+I love back-end and I am always trying to do the best I can in everything

 #### Skills: